Judge delays trial of 2 ex-cops in Floyd killing until 2023

 In denying a change of venue, Cahill wrote that he is satisfied that a fair and impartial trial can be held in Hennepin County “eventually,” noting that it’s the most populous and diverse county in the state.
 He said attorneys will get to select jurors from a panel “that will surely exceed 200” after the lengthy questionnaires designed to screen out bias are returned.

-Alan Tuerkheimer, a Chicago-based jury consultant, said the reason for the postponement seems like “strange rationale.”
-He said he doesn’t see how a potential juror’s bias would subside with the passage of time.
-He said with effective questioning, “jurors with bias can be weeded out today or tomorrow or in early 2023.”
+Alan Tuerkheimer, a Chicago-based jury consultant, said the reason for the postponement seems like a “strange rationale.”
+He said he doesn’t see how a potential juror’s bias would subside with the passage of time, and with effective questioning, “jurors with bias can be weeded out today or tomorrow or in early 2023.”

 He added that while other events that happen between now and January will consume jurors’ minds, “feelings about these cops will not just vanish over time.
 As trial approaches in January it will all come back to those who followed this case.
 For those who haven’t, the passage of time doesn’t matter.”